10 Correlation and regression

 The result here of p<0.05 suggests that there is a degree of heteroscedasticity in the model, for example, we might find that students with high reading scores do relatively badly at maths, when compared to those with lower reading scores, this looks marginally true:

 However, the Breusch-Pagan test does appear to be at odds with the graphs above and it is the case that with large data sets (PISA is huge) many of these model significance tests can overstate the issue, i.e. they report significance when the actual actual effect on the model is very small.
 A good way of thinking about this is the story of The Princess and the Pea, however many mattresses were placed underneath the princess, she could still feel the pea at the bottom of the pile of mattresses.
 For everyone else the pea wasn’t important at all, when they saw how many mattresses there were ((https://stats.stackexchange.com/users/247274/dave), n.d.).
 The mattresses are our data samples, and the princess is our Breusch-Pagan test complaining about something that actually isn’t that important given the large data set we are using.
 The graphs look fine and we can assume that homoscedasticity is not a problem in our model.
-Good graphs can often overrule the output of model tests if the data is large enough (Schmidt and Finan 2018).
+Good graphs can often overrule the output of model tests if the data set is large enough (Schmidt and Finan 2018).

 Not meeting all of the assumptions needed for linear models doesn’t mean we can’t report the linear model results, but we should make note of the assumptions that we have checked and the results of these checks to help readers better understand the limitations of the analysis and the robustness of the results.
 Additionally, we might want to: